 While it's still very limited in its availability, PlayStation Vue could become one of the biggest cable-killers around.
 PlayStation Vue offers dozens of the most popular channels (either live or archived) at prices far more accommodating than cable.
 It's also smarter than any cable option we've seen, giving suggestions on live programming based on what you've watched before and storing far more content than any DVR thanks to cloud saving.

 What's it cost?
 PlayStation Vue is a cable competitor and is priced as such.
-The cheapest option bundles over 50 networks for $50, while you can get over 80 channels for $80.
-Unfortunately, PlayStation Vue hasn't launched widely yet, as the services is only available in three markets: Chicago, New York City and Philadelphia.
+The cheapest option bundles over 50 networks for $29 per month, while you can get over 80 channels for around $80.

 Don't be ashamed if you attempted to put a PlayStation 3 game in your PS4 after purchasing Sony's next-gen console.
 Both the PS2 and PS3 touted backwards compatibility as a major feature before the PS4 ditched it to focus more power on modern games.
 It may have taken awhile, but there is now a way to explore a portion of the PlayStation 3's catalog via streaming, and it's called PlayStation Now.

 There are around 300 games to rent and over 100 with unlimited access via a subscription.
-This means if you're iffy about buying another big black box to attach to your television, Now has a ton of options for those who want to play the previous generation's greatest games.
+This means if you're iffy about buying an older PS3 to attach to your television, Now has a ton of options for those who want to play the previous generation's greatest games.

-While it cuts the availability by a third, for $20 a month you can subscribe to unlimited access to over 100 games via the PlayStation Now app.
+What's it cost?
+For $20 a month you can subscribe to unlimited access to over 100 games via the PlayStation Now app.
 Or, you can pay $45 for three months of unlimited access.
 It's still a bit paltry for the price, but with Sony adding to the subscription pool every month the deal becomes better every 30 or so days.